winstonDeGreef/Mechanica/content/Ch4_WorkEnergy.md

 Path of a particle.
 ```

-Note that this an inner product between two vectors, resulting in a scalar (See also the chapter on dot product [here](https://interactivetextbooks.tudelft.nl/linear-algebra/Chapter1/Inner_Product.html)).
+Note that this an *{abbr}`inner product (a mathematical operation that takes two vectors and returns a scalar, measuring how much one vector extends in the direction of the other)`* between two vectors, resulting in a *{abbr}`scalar (a quantity that has only magnitude and no direction,)`* .
 In other words, work is a number, not a vector.
 It has no direction.
 That is one of the advantages over force.

 $$
 dW = \vec{F} \cdot d\vec{r} = F_x dx + F_y dy + F_z dz